patooworld/vsixvhax/Completion-Cache.md

 [[images/completion-cache/after.png]]

-Needless to say, a completion request taking over well over half a second severely impacts the flow while programming.
+Needless to say, a completion request taking over well over half a second severely impacts any kind of flow you might otherwise achieve while programming.
 With under 100 ms however, it feels is quite responsive.

 ### Can I make completion even faster?